-The Components Editor, made available as a beta release on 19 July 2021, is an evolution of the old visual editor, for editing the content of web pages within SiteBuilder.
+The Components Editor is an evolution of the old visual editor, for editing the content of web pages within SiteBuilder.
 It's based on components, such as images, news feeds and layout blocks.
 You can add components to a page along with text and tables, configuring and repositioning the components as necessary.

-We welcome your feedback, which we'll use to make improvements - please use the dedicated form, accessed via the feedback form button at the top of the editor.
+We welcome your feedback, which we'll use to make improvements - please use the dedicated form, accessed via the Give feedback button at the top of the editor.

 In this article:

 The need for Warwick to comply with accessibility legislation and improve the accessibility of existing content on the website drove the development of the Components Editor.
 The editor provides an accessibility pane which details issues with the content on your page as you edit it, along with options for fixing them.
 We will expand the range of issues the editor can detect in future releases, but it's not possible to automatically detect all issues so manual checking is also necessary - see our accessibility checklist.

 The Components Editor has options, icons, settings and functionality that will be familiar to you from the old visual editor.
 The main differences are:

 - How content is handled - the Components Editor handles and stores content differently from the old visual editor.
 This means that pages created for the old visual editor need to be converted (see below) before they can be edited with the Components Editor.
 A page edited with, or created for, the Components Editor cannot then be edited with the old visual editor or the raw editor.